jenstornell/tabbis.js/README.md

 Tabbis supports keyboard navigation.

-- Arrow keys (left/right, up/down) - Will activate the next or previous tab to the current activated tab.
+- Arrow keys (left/right, up/down) will activate the next or previous tab to the current activated tab.
-- Tab (left/right) - Will jump from the active tab to the related pane or the other way around.
+- Tab (left/right) will jump from the active tab to the related pane or the other way around.

 ## Memory

-To make the browser remember your tabs state after a page refresh, you can add `memory: true` or `memory: 'my-storage-name'`.
+To make the browser remember your tab state after a page refresh, you can add `memory: true` or `memory: 'my-storage-name'`.
 When set to `true` it will use `tabbis` as storage name.

 ## Accessability